 - I will do a great job for you because…

-After you brainstorm, pick the ones that you think captures your work persona the best.
-After you have all of your ideas pulled together, you could find that you are an enthusiastic person about everything or that you have a specific niche.
-Either way, a video introduction will let people see you as a whole person and not just a piece of paper.
+After you do your brainstorming, pick the ideas that you think capture your work persona the best.
+Once you have all of your ideas pulled together, you could find that you’re an enthusiastic person about everything or that you have a specific niche.
+Either way, a video introduction is a great way to let people see you as a whole person and not just a piece of paper.